Your e-commerce business may be humming along, but are your financials in need of a boost in 2021? Are you ready to go bigger?

 All of your research tools and data, designs, manufacturing contracts and quality control, workflow, logistics, and team collaboration should happen in one place.
 To control costs and the development process, and to improve transparency, you need a singular platform that connects all of the different aspects of product design and development.

 As with many things in life, practice often makes perfect.
 The more of your own products you bring to market, the more you will learn how to do it cost effectively and well.
 Every product will bring its own challenges, and truthfully, no product development process is perfect.
 But, if you choose the right people for your team, and you leverage best practices learned along the way, you improve each time.

 Bringing your first new product to market is scary, but the reward can be exhilarating and profitable.
-By adding your branded products to your ecommerce business in 2021, you will diversify your revenue, have the means to build a valued brand, and increase your opportunity to construct a sustainable business.
+By adding your branded products to your e-commerce business, you will diversify your revenue, have the means to build a valued brand, and increase your opportunity to construct a sustainable business.